 Project Background

-The programme includes both the implementation of Industry Growth Strategies (IGS) in six to seven sectors, and the enhancement of Business Development Services (BDS) for Small and Medium Enterprises (SMEs).
-The IGS identify constraints and opportunities pertaining to input supply, production technologies, marketing and trade, service provision and framework conditions.
+The programme includes both the implementation of Industry Growth Strategies (IGS) in six to seven sectors and the enhancement of Business Development Services (BDS) for Small and Medium Enterprises (SMEs).
+The IGS identifies constraints and opportunities pertaining to input supply, production technologies, marketing and trade, service provision, and framework conditions.
 They further propose specific interventions and projects to strengthen the industries.
 Implementation of the IGS not only needs the commitment of the relevant stakeholders in the respective industries but also workable structures and procedures.

 Objectives:

-The achievement of these objectives will mark a first step towards the eventual development of a Geopark centred on the Brandberg area.
+The achievement of these objectives will mark a first step towards the eventual development of a Geopark centered on the Brandberg area.

 Contact person: This email address is being protected from spambots.
 You need JavaScript enabled to view it.